 Application to Kwansei Gakuin

 Once the UMass screening process is complete, the Asia Programs Advisor will nominate students to Kwansei Gakuin.
 Kwansei Gakuin application materials are available online.
 PDF documents should be completed, saved to your hard drive, and then uploaded to the CJP upload website.
-Then they must be printed on A4 paper (available at IPO) and physically mailed to KGU by IPO before the deadline.
+Then they must be printed and physically mailed to KGU by IPO before the deadline.
 The application includes a Japanese Language Assessment Report for students with prior Japanese study.
 Students without prior Japanese study or who are applying to the Modern Japan Track should request that an instructor who knows them well complete the Student Assessment Report instead.
 You should start talking to your Japanese language instructor or other instructor about your serious interest in study in Japan as well as other topics so that they can write a more detailed recommendation for you.
 Completed application materials must be turned into the Exchange Program Coordinator for mailing to Kwansei Gakuin.
 A scheduled advising meeting with the Asia Programs Advisor or the Exchange Coordinator is required for applicants to successfully submit their application materials.

 |Term||Year||UMass/IPO Application Deadline||Decision Date||Start Date||End Date|